sarah829/pabc-email-automation/README.md

 Adjust the style of the email in `template.html` by updating the inline CSS stylesheet.

 `body.html` contains the shell of the email with the text that is in all emails regardless of rank.
 This includes the greeting and the closing of the email.
+As well as "Congratulations, <new rank>!"

+Thus, DO NOT INCLUDE those components in the Rank.txt files

 See the last section on inserting specific member information in text.